dwtj/rust-ownership-tutorial/tutorial.md

 [4] We recommend that you try for yourself those examples which do not type check in order to see the errors thrown by the compiler.

 [5] Technically, what is happening here is slightly more subtle than this description suggests.
 First a borrow reference is created.
 Next this reference is moved to the `foo_borrow()` function.
 Then, this reference will be dropped at the end of its lifetime, that is, at the end of the scope of `foo_borrow()`.
 Finally, the `vec` can be moved into `foo_move()` because there do not exist any other claims on its ownership, i.e. live borrow references to `vec`.

+ [6] One can make an arbitrary number of borrow references so long they are all *immutable* borrow references.
+If a borrow reference is mutable, then it must be unique, that is, there can be no other borrow references, either mutable or immutable.